 After the grain was threshed, there was a large pile of broken stalks, chaff, and grain all mixed together on the threshing floor.
 The chaff was the very small pieces of stalk, while the broken grain stalks were the larger pieces.
 To separate the grain from the broken shafts and the chaff, the farmer would wait for a breeze and then winnow the pile with a winnowing fork.
 The winnowing fork (sometimes called a winnowing shovel), was a tool much like a pitchfork but with flat wooden tines.
 The farmer would thrust the winnowing fork into the pile and toss it as high as he could into the air.
 The breeze would catch the wheat shafts and chaff, which were very light, and blow them to the side.
 The grains of wheat, which were heavier and oval-shaped, would fall almost straight back down to the threshing floor.

 Sometimes, however, the winnowing breeze was hard enough that the chaff simply blew away and could not be found.
 That is the illustration in this Psalm: on Judgment Day the wicked will not be left standing in the assembly of the righteous.
-They will be gone like the chaff in the wind, and so chaff is a good illustration for the unsaved people because just like the chaff is often taken and burned up, the unrighteous chaff-people will be thrown into the Lake of Fire and will be consumed there.
-[For more on annihilation in the Lake of Fire, see Appendix 5, “Annihilation in the Lake of Fire.
-There are many good books on biblical manners and customs that describe the processes used in harvesting grain].
+They will be gone like the chaff in the wind.
+Therefore, chaff is a good illustration for the unsaved people because just like the chaff is often taken and burned up, the unrighteous chaff-people will be thrown into the Lake of Fire and will be consumed there.